grafana/loki/docs/sources/setup/install/helm/install-microservices/testing-deployment-with-kind.md

 ---

-# Test the Microservice Helm chart with Kind
+# Test the microservice Helm chart with Kind
 <!-- vale Grafana.Quotes = NO -->
 <!-- vale Grafana.Quotes = YES -->